AIcrowd/neurips2019-learning-to-move-starter-kit/README.md

 ./debug.sh
 ```

-# What should my code structure be like ?
+# More details on how should you structure your code

 Please follow the structure documented in the included [run.py](https://github.com/AIcrowd/neurips2019-learning-to-move-starter-kit/blob/master/run.py) to adapt
 your already existing code to the required structure for this round.